Translation of Shukra Niti by U. Mahesh Prabhu (Excerpts)

 Men who are wise and whose character deserves praise, greatly respect Paurusha (personal effort); whereas the weak who are unable to exert themselves worship blame destiny and karma.

-Everything in life is founded on Karma & Dharma.
-Karma is divided into two types, that which derives from previous births, and that done in the current birth
+Everything in life is dependent on Karma & Dharma.
+Karma is divided into two types, that which derives from past actions, and that done in the present.

 The strong is always the enemy of the weak.
 And the discrimination between the strong and the weak is made by seeing the results of their actions, not otherwise.